rollerworks/search/Resources/doc/configuration.rst

     like you would do with ORM Entity classes.

     To ensure uniqueness of the fieldname when importing.
-    Its an best practise to prefix an fieldname with an vendor and domain, "id" in vendor "acme" and domain "invoice" would become "acme_invoice_id".
+    Its an best practise to prefix an fieldname with an (optional) vendor, and domain, "id" in vendor "acme" and domain "invoice" would become "acme_invoice_id".

 .. configuration-block::